susam/texme/README.md

-TexMe
+TeXMe
 =====
-TexMe is a lightweight JavaScript-based utility to create self-rendering Markdown + LaTeX documents.
+TeXMe is a lightweight JavaScript-based utility to create self-rendering Markdown + LaTeX documents.